 How can I reduce the price after a building inspection?

 This depends on the way your contract is set up.
 As some offers are “as is” or are “auctions”, some are “subject to building and pest” and some are subject to “satisfactory building and pest inspection”.
+Some are even subject to an arborist report where there are trees in confined spaces next to the property.
 If your offer is “subject to satisfactory building and pest inspection” here are the questions you need to ask yourself to see if you can possibly reduce the price of sale based on the result of the building inspection report:

 1. Is there major or significant damage?